miguelmartin75/anax/README.md

 # anax [![Build Status](https://travis-ci.org/miguelmartin75/anax.svg?branch=master)](https://travis-ci.org/miguelmartin75/anax)

+**ARCHIVED: as I haven't maintained this library for at least a couple of years.
+I don't have the time or interest to work on this.
+Please use another library or just write your game without an ECS ;)**

 anax is an open source C++ entity system designed to be portable, lightweight and easy to use.
 It is aimed toward Game Development, however it would be possible to use it for other projects.

 # What's an Entity System?